Jordy de Wijs: Hull City

 On 11 July 2018, de Wijs signed a three-year contract, with an option of a fourth year, with Hull City for an undisclosed fee.
 He made his debut in the first match of the 2018–19 season on 6 August 2018 at home to Aston Villa in a 3–1 defeat.
 He scored a late goal on 10 April 2019 at the KCOM Stadium against Wigan Athletic to secure a 2–1 win.

 On 28 September 2019, de Wijs scored a header from a cross by Jarrod Bowen which was his first goal of the campaign in a 2–2 draw with Cardiff.
 His only other goal of the season was another header in a defeat against Bristol City which ended 2–1.
 On 17 June 2020, de Wijs was named as captain for rest of the restarted 2019–20 season after captain Eric Lichaj and vice-captain Jackson Irvine both turned down a short-term contract extension.

 On 29 November 2020, de Wijs suffered a fractured eye socket in a FA Cup tie against Stevenage where they lost on penalties.

 Queens Park Rangers (loan)

 On 14 January 2021, de Wijs moved to Championship club Queens Park Rangers, on a loan with a view to make permanent in the summer.
 He scored his first goal for QPR, a late winner, in a 3–2 win over Millwall on 17 March 2021.
 On 13 April 2021, de Wijs suffered a broken nose in a 3–1 loss against Rotherham meaning he was substituted at half-time.

 Queens Park Rangers

 On 13 May 2021, following a successful loan spell, de Wijs signed permanently for Queens Park Rangers on a three-year deal.

 Fortuna Düsseldorf (loan)

 On 29 January 2022, de Wijs joined 2.
 Bundesliga side Fortuna Düsseldorf on loan for the remainder of the 2021–22 season.

 Fortuna Düsseldorf

 On 21 June 2022, de Wijs moved to Fortuna Düsseldorf on a permanent basis and signed a four-year contract with the club.

+Heerenveen (loan)

+On 2 January 2025, de Wijs joined Heerenveen on loan until the end of the season.